|Your monthly payment will be

 Remember that you’ll need to be certain you can afford your new Moving Home Mortgage before you apply.
 Lending criteria is much stricter now than it was a few years ago, and lenders will usually want to go through your finances with a fine toothcomb to check you can manage the monthly payments before they’ll offer you a mortgage.

 If there’s going to be a gap between the sale of your home and the purchase of your new property, some people apply for what’s known as a ‘bridging loan’ to bridge this gap.
 This type of loan means you can move into your new property before you’ve sold your home.
 However, these should only be considered a last resort as they usually very high interest rates and fees.
-Seek professional advice if you’re unsure, and if you’re considering this type of loan you must be comfortable with the risks involved as you’ll essentially own two properties for a period of time.
+Seek professional advice from a mortgage broker or adviser if you’re unsure, and if you’re considering this type of loan you must be comfortable with the risks involved as you’ll essentially own two properties for a period of time.

 Many mortgage lenders have mortgages that allow you to ‘port’ them to a new property, so you may be able to move your existing mortgage across to your next home.
 However, you will effectively have to apply for your mortgage again, so you’ll need to satisfy your lender that monthly payments remain affordable.
 It’ll be down to them to decide whether they’re happy to allow you to transfer your current deal over to your new property.
 Bear in mind too that there may be fees to pay for moving your mortgage.